 “Recovery from tonsillectomy is difficult, often with significant discomfort,” CEENTA ENT doctor Christopher Tebbit, MD, said.
 “Having a plan for restful entertainment can help mitigate a tough recovery.”

+your physician.
 Do you think you child might need a tonsillectomy?
 Bring them to a CEENTA ENT doctor.
 Dr. Tebbit practices in our Belmont office, and we have ENT doctors in 16 locations in the Carolinas.
 To make an appointment with him or any of CEENTA’s doctors, call 704-295-3000.
-You can also request an appointment online or through myCEENTAchart.
+You can also schedule an appointment online or through myCEENTAchart.